 - Advocating and innovating aging services to promote social justice for all older adults

 This course provides an overview of social policy and service delivery issues in gerontology.
-It includes a critical review of rapidly developing policy issues, as well as an overview of U.S. health care and social service delivery systems serving older adults.
-The course encourages students to participate in critical analysis of issues and to develop and analyze innovative proposals to improve policy and programs for older adults.
-This course fulfills the policy requirement for the Aging Services and Policy concentration.
+It includes a critical review of rapidly developing policy issues and an overview of U.S. health care and social service delivery systems serving older adults.
+The course will encourage you to participate in critical analysis of issues and develop and analyze innovative proposals to improve policy and programs for older adults.

-This course focuses on biological, neurological, psychological, social, spiritual, and environmental aspects of late life as a foundation for the delivery of assessments and interventions to older adults.
-This course presents information on demographic projections, population trends, and theoretical perspectives that inform gerontological social work practice.
-This class additionally focuses on the unique nature of social work with this diverse population including a continuum of care services for older adults, interdisciplinary nature of helping services, dynamic nature of aging for multiple vulnerable older adults such as those facing institutionalized oppression, and specific attention to elder wellness.
+This course focuses on biological, neurological, psychological, social, spiritual and environmental aspects of late life as a foundation for the delivery of assessments and interventions to older adults, with specific attention to elder wellness.
+You’ll explore demographic projections, population trends and theoretical perspectives that inform gerontological social work practice.
+You will also learn about the continuum of care services for older adults, the interdisciplinary nature of helping services, and the dynamic nature of aging for vulnerable older adults, such as those facing institutionalized oppression.

 Explore some of our field education locations with a focus on Aging Services and Policy